venku122/Server-Panel/README.md

 ## Discord bot

-The optional Discord bot can control servers and help with footage access.
+The optional Discord bot can control servers and help with footage access. youll need to go to discord dev portal and create/add bot to server. look it up on yt

 Discord bot permissions needed: